 What does it take to be an effective sales leader?

 According to a study by Neil Rackham, an international expert on sales strategy, teams that receive training but no coaching or reinforcement post-training, experience a drop of 87% in knowledge acquired.
-A culture of coaching increases productivity because of the active participation of all those involved.
+A culture of coaching increases sales productivity because of the active participation of all those involved.
 And it makes for a more attractive workplace.
 And having long-term employees who know the company well – and are passionate about their work – accelerates sales growth and helps assure a secure future for the company.

 Sales managers can all too easily fall into the trap of managing expenses and monitoring the sales cycle, overlooking the human aspect of the business.
 The reality, of course, is that the most important responsibility of all is the growth and development of each member of the sales team.